 This post is part of our Weekly Tips series.

 Everyone loves to buy.
 No one likes to be sold—not you, and not your clients.
 That’s for good reason, because “selling” gets a deservedly bad rap.
-Even in the dictionary, the verb “to sell” is linked to imposing, cheating, betrayal, and slavery.
+Even in the dictionary, the verb “to sell” is linked to imposing, cheating and betrayal.

 Yuck.